strburrj/Belly_Button_Biodiversity/README.md

 ![Bubble Chart](Images/bubble_chart.png)

-4. Display the sample metadata, i.e., an individual's demographic information.
+4. Display a sample of metadata, i.e., an individual's demographic information.

 5. Display each key-value pair from the metadata JSON object somewhere on the page.